flipboxfactory/saml-sp/docs/faqs.md

 :::

 ## What is the Entity ID?
-Answer: An entity ID is a globally unique name for a SAML entity, either an Identity Provider (IdP) or a Service Provider (SP)
+An entity ID is a globally unique name for a SAML entity, either an Identity Provider (IdP) or a Service Provider (SP).

-## How do I change my Entity ID?

-You can currenly update the setting system wide.
-[More information](/configure/settings.html#plugin-settings)
+Recent plugin updates has made it so Entity ID is editable but be careful when doing so -- the other providers may still have that ID as their link to yours.

 ## Is there [Multi-Site](https://docs.craftcms.com/v3/sites.html) support?
 Answer: Yes, as of 2.0.1, a multi-site configuration should work seamlessly.

 ::: tip
 Multi-Site
-When you create "My Provider", the Entity Id and endpoints default to the current site.
+When you create "My Provider", the Entity ID and endpoints default to the current site.
 This should not create any problems.
 If the appearance is a aesthetic issue for whatever reason, use the Primary site when creating "My Provider".
 You can also override the default Entity Id if desired.
 :::